Gus Malzahn: College coaching career

-As offensive coordinator

 Arkansas

 Malzahn joined Houston Nutt's staff on December 9, 2005, as offensive coordinator and wide receivers coach, following an impressive five-year run at Springdale High School capped by one of the most dominant seasons by any high school in 2005.
 Given that much of Springdale High's football talent decided to follow Malzahn to Arkansas and the fact that Malzahn had never coached in college, many questioned what Houston Nutt's motives were.
-Malzahn was part of the Razorbacks 2006 season in which they won the SEC Western Division championship.
-However, their season ended with three straight losses to LSU, Florida in the SEC Championship Game, and Wisconsin in the Capital One Bowl to finish with a 10–4 record.
+Malzahn led the offense of the Razorbacks' 2006 season in which they won the SEC Western Division championship.
+They played Florida in the 2006 SEC Championship Game but lost (28–38).
+Arkansas finished the season with a 10–4 record and lost to Wisconsin in the Capital One Bowl.

-There was a widely reported tension between Houston Nutt's reliance on the ground game (which turned out to be one of the best running games in the nation in 2006) and Malzahn's philosophy of spreading the field with a no-huddle offense.
+There was a widely reported tension between Nutt's reliance on the ground game (which turned out to be one of the best running games in the nation in 2006) and Malzahn's philosophy of spreading the field with a no-huddle offense.
 The poor ending of the season only added stress to the already tense coaching relationship.
 Malzahn was named the National Offensive Coordinator of the Year by Rivals.com.

 Despite this tension, the 2006 season served as a breakout for running backs Darren McFadden (1,647 yards with 14 TD) and Felix Jones (1,168 yards with 6 TD).
-Wide receiver Marcus Monk had 962 yards receiving with 11 touchdowns despite catching passes from two quarterbacks.
+Wide receiver Marcus Monk had 962 yards receiving with 11 touchdowns, despite catching passes from two quarterbacks.

 In January 2007, Malzahn received an offer from the University of Tulsa and his friend, new head coach Todd Graham.
-He took the Tulsa job to be offensive coordinator and assistant head coach.
-Shortly after, both Mustain and Williams decided to transfer to the University of Southern California.
+He took the Tulsa job to be assistant head coach and offensive coordinator.

+Shortly after the departure of Coach Graham and Malzahn, both Arkansas star quarterback Mitch Mustain and receiver Damian Williams decided to transfer to the University of Southern California.